celestiaorg/docs/nodes/full-storage-node.md

 To migrate a full storage node ID:

-1. You need to backup two files located in the celestia-full node directory at the correct path (default: `~/.celestia-full/keys`).
+1. You need to back up two files located in the celestia-full node directory at the correct path (default: `~/.celestia-full/keys`).
 2. Upload the files to the new server and start the node.

 ### Optional: start the full storage node with SystemD